*as far as I know

 A final image of the logo and edging;

-There’s no Pictish squirrels out there, so I sat down with a few photos of red squirrels, a guide to draw such animals and an image in my mind of how a Pict would carve such a creature (© Hatch, Burn, Carve/Martin Wilson).
+The Picts never left any carvings of squirrels, so I studied photographs of red squirrels, a guide to draw such animals and an image in my mind of how a Pict might carve such a creature (Design © Hatch, Burn, Carve/Martin Wilson).

 Here’s a couple of pics showing the before and after of the making of a trivet/cheeseboard.
-After carving, each slate is washed, bleached and washed again ready for use.
+After drawing the Celtic knot, the design is transferred to the slate (a reclaimed roof slate in this instance) and the lines are drawn again using a chalk pencil.

-This one has been sold, but you can buy other trivets/boards I have made- just leave a comment, or email me at;
+This one was sold in 2013, but I regularly make such pieces- just leave a comment, or email me (email@example.com).

-On moving to my new house, I have built the coop above from two pallets, recycled sarking boards and recycled slate.
-I kinda made the design up as I went along, but have plans if you would like me to build similar for your chooks.
+On moving to my new house, I built the chicken coop pictured above from two pallets, recycled sarking boards and recycled slate.
+I essentially made the design up as I went along, but have plans if you would like me to build similar for your chooks.

-I’d kept chickens for a number of years now.
-They are fascinating, stupid, stubborn beasts.
+I’ve kept chickens for a number of years now.
+They are fascinating, stupid, stubborn and lovely creatures.
 Yes, they show ‘cupboard-love’, but you can earn respect from them with some time and patience.
 I never get too ‘close’ to chickens which I keep as I see them as livestock, but they are individual sentient beings.

 One big Blackrock which I kept really took a dislike to me- after all, I was the one who used to cover her in louse/mite powder and force tonic/vitamins down her throat in the coldest weather.
-But, slowly (and with lots of sweetcorn!) she let me pick her up- used to carry her round the garden like a big fluffy cat.
-Bless.
+But, slowly (and with lots of sweetcorn) she let me pick her up and I used to carry her round the garden like a big fluffy cat.

 I absolutely abhor battery farms- there is simply no need to buy eggs from these places.